Close-up of a person's ankle secured with an electronic monitoring device

 Impact of Alcohol Monitoring Bracelets

 Experiences with the SCRAM bracelet were tracked in a study consisting of 100 alcohol treatment outpatients.
 After wearing the monitors for 12 weeks, the users' experiences were documented.
-The study found that 81% of participants indicated that wearing the SCRAM bracelet helped them reduce their drinking, and 75% of participants reported they would continue wearing it.
+The study found that 81% of participants indicated that wearing the SCRAM bracelet helped them reduce their drinking and 75% of participants reported that they would continue wearing it.
 An alcohol monitoring bracelet is a physical reminder to prevent alcohol consumption, but may also suggest that increased awareness may be a helpful tool for those who are looking to quit or cut back on alcohol.
-Not only do alcohol monitoring bracelets help reduce alcohol consumption, but they also may be helpful in preventing crimes that are alcohol-related.
+Not only do alcohol monitoring bracelets help reduce alcohol consumption, but may also be helpful in preventing crimes that are alcohol-related.

 A study looking at DUI recidivism rates found an average reoffense rate of 24.3% per 1000 first offenders.
 This compares to another study that examined DUI recidivism with the use of SCRAM bracelets.
-The study found a much lower reoffense rate of 3.5% — suggesting that the device is a useful monitoring tool.
-Despite the positive impact of the device, users have reported some drawbacks, including discomfort.
+The study found a much lower reoffense rate at 3.5% — suggesting that the device is a useful monitoring tool.
+Despite the positive impact of the device, users have reported some drawbacks including discomfort.

 Preventing the Need for Alcohol Monitoring Bracelets